John W. Crisfield: Congress, war and the question of slavery

-In 1861, Crisfield was elected as a Unionist to the Thirty-seventh Congress from the 1st Congressional district of Maryland, serving one term from March 4, 1861 until March 3, 1863.
+In 1861, Crisfield was elected as a Unionist to the Thirty-seventh Congress from the 1st Congressional district of Maryland, serving one term from March 4, 1861, until March 3, 1863.
+He saw secession as revolution and did all he could do avoid the breakup of the Union.

 Although Maryland remained loyal to the Union at the outbreak of the American Civil War, Maryland was divided on the question of slavery and the emancipation of Maryland slaves remained by no means a foregone conclusion.
-On December 16, 1861 a bill was presented to Congress to emancipate slaves in Washington D.C., and in March 1862 Lincoln held talks with Crisfield on the subject of emancipation.
+On December 16, 1861, a bill was presented to Congress to emancipate slaves in Washington, D.C., and in March 1862 Lincoln held talks with Crisfield on the subject of emancipation.
 Crisfield however argued that freedom would be worse for the slaves than slavery, especially in time of war, but such arguments could no longer hold back the abolitionist tide.

-On July 17, 1862, the U.S. Congress passed the Confiscation Act of 1862, which permitted the Union army to enlist African-American soldiers, and barred the army from recapturing runaway slaves.
-In July 1862 Lincoln offered to buy out Maryland slaveholders, offering $300 for each emancipated slave, but Crisfield rejected the offer.

-On January 1, 1863, President Lincoln issued the Emancipation Proclamation which declared all slaves in Southern states to be free, but Maryland, like other border states, was exempted since Maryland had remained in the Union.
-However, in 1863 and 1864 growing numbers of Maryland slaves simply left their plantations to join the Union Army, accepting the promise of freedom in return for military service.
-One effect of this was to bring slave auctions to an end, as any slave could avoid sale by simply offering to join the U.S. Army.
+Crisfield also opposed making greenbacks official currency and felt vindicated when they were struck down by the Supreme Court, even if the ruling didn't hold for long.

 In 1863 Crisfield was defeated in local elections by the abolitionist candidate John Creswell, amid allegations of vote-rigging by the army.

 After being defeated at the polls, Crisfield resumed the practice of law.

 After the War

-Crisfield served as a delegate to the National Union Convention in Philadelphia, Pennsylvania in 1866.
+Crisfield served as a delegate to the National Union Convention in Philadelphia, Pennsylvania, in 1866 but focused mainly on his career as a lawyer dealing with land ownership, riparian rights and civil rights cases.

+During this time he was a leader of efforts to deny recently freed slaves the right to vote and to oppose any special favors on their part.

+He was instrumental in building the Eastern Shore Railroad and served as its president.
+The railroad connected the fishing town of Somers Cove/Governors Point which was growing rapidly due to the seafood industry there to the Delaware Railroad.
+He founded Crisfield in this location, which was named for him in his honor.